onenoc/memo/README.md

 memo
 ====
-Note: some of this text was taken from the papers "Speeding up large-scale financial recomputation with memoization" and "Improving Financial Computation Speed With Full and Subproblem Memoization"
-This is a memoizer class that you can use to decorate your functions so that they get cached to a file and run faster in future runs.
+This is a memoizer class that you can use to decorate your functions so that they get cached to a file and run faster in future runs.  <i>Note: some of this text was taken from the papers "Speeding up large-scale financial recomputation with memoization" and "Improving Financial Computation Speed With Full and Subproblem Memoization"</i>

 <h1>Why Memoize?</h1>
 -Program Crashes: one of the functions called by the program crashes, and you need to recompute everything<br>